This post may contain affiliate links. Please see our disclosure policy.

 - You get high-quality results without the heightened costs.

-Making shampoos and conditioners is a great way to cut down on chemicals entering your body.
+Making homemade natural shampoos and homemade conditioners is a great way to cut down on chemicals entering your body.

 Adding an apple cider vinegar rinse to the routine can help regulate pH levels and leave your hair smoother than ever during the process.